A-Dan-A/book-club/README.md

 -   Fixed CSS not working by adding scripts to each page.

 -   Fixed background image on main page.
-File path was wrong.
+The file path was wrong and google devtools was used to investigate the problem, perform online edits to test out solutions and then apply the solutions to the code.

 ## Deployment